 This cute little gift bag starts with a colorful washcloth.
-This is a guide about making a washcloth gift bag.
+This is a page about making a washcloth gift bag.

 I love doing quilt squares.
 I wanted one in the kitchen.
 I took a washcloth and folded it 4 times.
 I then sewed my favorite fabric around the folded washrag, completely enclosing the cloth.
 I fringed the seams by cutting them every half inch or less, being careful not to cut the thread.